unraid/docs/docs/unraid-os/manual/security/vpn.md

 What can you do with WireGuard?
 Let's walk you through each of the connection types:

 * **Remote access to server**: Use your phone or computer to remotely access your Unraid server, including:
-  * Unraid administration via the webGUI.
+  * Unraid administration via the WebGUI.
   * Access Docker containers, VMs, and network shares as though you were physically connected to the network.
 * **Remote access to LAN**: Builds on "Remote access to server", allowing you to access your entire LAN as well.
 * **Server to server access**: Allows two Unraid servers to connect to each other.